Ebazhanov/linkedin-skill-assessments-quizzes/microsoft-excel/microsoft-excel-quiz.md

 #### Q12.
 A cell contains the value 7.877 and you want it to display as 7.9.
 How can you accomplish this?
 - [ ] Use the ROUND() function.
 - [x] Click the Decrease Decimal button twice.
 - [ ] In the cells group on the Home tab, click Format > Format Cells.
-Then cick the Alignment tab and select Right Indent.
+Then click the Alignment tab and select Right Indent.
 - [ ] Click the Decrease Decimal button once.

 #### Q13.
 Which formula is NOT equivalent to all of the others?